 If you have a disability and need help with access to care, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-If you have a complaint, such as a problem with wheelchair access, Customer Service can help.
+If you 2017 Evidence of Coverage for Anthem MediBlue Plus (HMO) Chapter 8.
+Your rights and responsibilities have a complaint, such as a problem with wheelchair access, Customer Service can help.